 Get down to South Forest Beach

 The closest that Hilton Head Island ever gets to a downtown core is along South Forest Beach Drive.
 At its north-east end is a clutch of sleek bistros, seafood grills, and the boutiques of the Coligny Circle plaza.
-At the other is a chic plantation area with five-star villas.
+At the other is a chic area with five-star villas.
 Beach houses and sunset cocktail bars meet tennis clubs along its length.

 Palmetto Dunes puts golfing on the doorstep